cchauve/AGO-pipeline/doc/manual.md

-The external tools that can be integrated into an AGO pipeline can be interfaced to create three different pipelines, each broadly defined by the method used to computed reconciled gene trees.
+The external tools that can be integrated into an AGO pipeline can be interfaced to create three different pipelines, each broadly defined by the method used to compute reconciled gene trees.

-All three pipelines assumes that the input data contains a species tree, a set of homologous gene families, gene orders for extant species and the DNA sequences for the genes in each family.
+All three pipelines assume that the input data contains a species tree, a set of homologous gene families, gene orders for extant species and the DNA sequences for the genes in each family.